Strawberry Pretzel Salad

 • 2 cups boiling water, boiling

-• 1 lb fresh strawberries, hulled and thinly sliced
+• 1 lb fresh strawberries, hulled and sliced

 Pretzel Crust

-• 2 cups crushed salted pretzels (about 4 cups whole), crushed
+• 2 cups crushed salted pretzels (about 4 cups whole twists), crushed

 • 1/4 cup granulated sugar